twilio-professional-services/flex-chat-aws-lex-integration-poc/README.md

-# Flex WebChat integration to AWS Lex
+# Flex WebChat Integration to AWS Lex

 # WORK IN PROGRESS - Option 2 has the code and diagram but needs overview and setup write up